 Eliminates Bad Breath

 Bad breath is a common symptom owing to poor oral hygiene.
 Electric toothbrushes are very effective in removing food debris in and around your teeth.
-This helps freshen breath.
+This helps remove the bad breath and freshen breath.

 Benefits of a Manual Toothbrush

 If you’re considering purchasing another manual toothbrush, here are some of the benefits: